vmware/container-service-extension/docs/cse3_1/CSE31.md

 * Defined entity API: VCD's generic defined entity api to manage lifecycle of RDEs.
 * UI plugin : Kubernetes Container Clusters UI plugin, that is used to manage Native, TKG, TKG-S, TKG-I clusters from VCD UI.

+### CSE 3.1.2

+* Cluster API Provider for Cloud Director that offers multi-control plane clusters and cluster upgrades using declarative, Kubernetes-style APIs.
+Learn more about [CAPI for VCD](https://github.com/vmware/cluster-api-provider-cloud-director/blob/0.5.0/README.md)
+* Kubernetes External Cloud Provider for VCD has been updated to v1.1.0.
+Learn more about [CPI for VCD](https://github.com/vmware/cloud-provider-for-cloud-director/blob/1.1.0/README.md)
+* Kubernetes Container Storage Interface for VCD has been updated to v1.1.0.
+Learn more about [CSI for VCD](https://github.com/vmware/cloud-director-named-disk-csi-driver/blob/1.1.0/README.md)
+* Kubernetes Container Clusters plugin has been updated to version 3.2.0.
+The plugin ships with VCD 10.3.2.
+Download it from [here](https://customerconnect.vmware.com/en/downloads/info/slug/datacenter_cloud_infrastructure/vmware_cloud_director/10_3#drivers_tools)
+* Support for injecting proxy information into TKG clusters created by CSE.
+Learn more about the feature, [here](CSE_CONFIG.html#extra_options).
+* New command option to forcefully delete clusters that were not fully created and were left in unremovable state.
+Learn more, [here](CLUSTER_MANAGEMENT.html#force_delete).
+* Support for VMware Tanzu packages - Harbor, FluentBit, Prometheus, Grafana in TKG clusters.

 ### CSE 3.1.1

 * Support for importing VMware Tanzu Kubernetes Grid OVAs and deploying Kubernetes clusters.